awwithro/goink/README.md

 5. LIST_MIN, LIST_MAX,LIST_ALL,LIST_COUNT,LIST_VALUE, LIST_INSERT undocumented.
 All list functions.
 This also explains the listDefs object. listDefs are map where a key is a name of a list, each item in the list is a kv pair of the value and index.

 6. More undocumented operations: POW, FLOOR, CEILING, INT, FLOAT, ?, !?. ^
+7. listInt pops a list name and an index, prints that name
 ```
 {
     "list": {},